Mariah Carey Struggles To Hold Dress Together After Removing Pin In Video

 As of the time of this report, neither Mariah Carey, nor her record label have commented on the Instagram video since it was released.

-The video has been viewed nearly half a million times since it was uploaded yesterday.
+The video has been viewed nearly half-a-million times since it was uploaded yesterday.

-Mariah Carey is noted for haveing a five-octave vocal range and is in the Guinness Book Of World Records as the “Songbird Supreme.”
+Mariah Carey is noted for having a five-octave vocal range and is in the Guinness Book Of World Records as the “Songbird Supreme.”

-To date Carey has received five Grammy Awards as well as numerous other accolades.
-She he has sold over 65 million albums and is the second highest selling female artist of all time, according to Billboard, ahead of Janet Jackson and behind only Madonna.
+To date, Carey has received five Grammy Awards as well as numerous other accolades.
+She has sold over 65 million albums and is the second highest-selling female artist of all time, according to Billboard, ahead of Janet Jackson and behind only Madonna.

 Today Mariah Carey uploaded an Instagram photo from a recent Las Vegas performance.
-She is also currently gearing up for her #1’s Tour which is heading out internationally in October, beginning in Auckland, New Zealand and runs through November 9, where it wraps up in Sydney, Australia.
+She is also currently gearing up for her #1’s Tour which is heading out internationally in October, beginning in Auckland, New Zealand, and runs through November 9, where it wraps up in Sydney, Australia.

 Mariah Carey hasn’t released a new full length album since 2014.